codepks/LearningCSharp/README.md

 ```

 ## Multicast Delegates
-It is used to add more subscription of the functions to the delegates
+It is used to add more subscription of the functions to the delegates.
+Functions subscribe to events ia delegates
 ```
 namespace ExtensionMethods
 {